6 Ways to Turn Expenses Into Savings

 Boost your budget and cut these 6 nonessential costs.

-A credit score in good standing can help auto rates stay low.
-Pay your bills on time and check for sketchy activity on your credit history often.
-Access your credit history for free at www.annualcreditreport.com
+Staying in good standing with the credit agencies can help save money on car insurance.
+Pay your bills on time and check your credit history often to make sure it's correct.
+You can access your credit history for free at www.annualcreditreport.com

 COUNTRY Financial® is the marketing name for the COUNTRY Financial family of affiliated companies (collectively, COUNTRY), which include COUNTRY Life Insurance Company®, COUNTRY Mutual Insurance Company®, and their respective subsidiaries, located in Bloomington, Illinois.